 Overview

-BMI and Body Roundness Index (BRI) both aim to give a quick health screening number from body measurements, but they use different inputs and capture different information.
-This comparison explains what each measures and when BRI adds meaningful information BMI misses.
+BMI and Body Roundness Index (BRI) both try to turn body measurements into a quick health screening number, but they start from different inputs and end up telling you different things.
+This comparison covers what each one measures and where BRI catches something BMI genuinely misses.

 Side-by-Side Comparison